Summary of Book Project

-The first two chapters treat Wittgenstein’s and Heidegger’s respective engagements with the ordinary, emphasizing three principal parallels.
+Part One examines Wittgenstein’s and Heidegger’s respective engagements with our everyday practices or forms of life, emphasizing three principal parallels across the first three chapters.
 First, both reject the idea that philosophy is a cognitive discipline: their method of describing familiar aspects of ordinary human existence is an alternative to a philosophical method that seeks to uncover hitherto unknown truths.
 Wittgenstein sharply distinguishes between grammatical and empirical investigations, and Heidegger distinguishes between ontological and ontic levels of investigation.
 Both use these distinctions to argue that the philosophical enterprise is radically different in kind from the sciences—and that this distinction is frequently overlooked to the serious detriment of philosophy.
 Second, both seek to understand any given utterance or activity within a holistic network of human practices.
-Wittgenstein insists that ‘to imagine a language means to imagine a form of life’ and Heidegger examines what he calls the ‘worldliness’ of the human world, in which objects show up as equipment whose significance is indexed to its role in human life.
-And third, both emphasize that these practices are essentially shared: Wittgenstein emphasizes our ‘agreement . . . in form of life’ and Heidegger claims that human being-in-the-world is essentially a matter of being-with-one-another.
+Wittgenstein insists that “to imagine a language means to imagine a form of life” and Heidegger examines what he calls the “worldliness” of the human world, in which objects show up as equipment whose significance is indexed to its role in human life.
+And third, both emphasize that these practices are essentially shared: Wittgenstein emphasizes our “agreement . . . in form of life” and Heidegger claims that human being-in-the-world is essentially a matter of being-with-one-another.